 - OWVI or Operating While Visibly Impaired.

-Additional charges apply for those younger than 21.
-Penalties for a first offense may include fines, jail time, community service, a restricted driver’s license, points on your driving record.
+Additional charges apply to those younger than 21.
+Penalties for a first offense may include fines, jail time, community service, a restricted driver’s license, and points on your driving record.
 Penalties become increasingly severe for subsequent offenses.

 What Happens if I Am Stopped?